Elsl11/Elsl11/README.md

 #### Student 👨‍🎓

-I'm Elnur.Studying in university on Computer Science bachelors program.A bit lazy but really curious about new things.Like to try my best if payoff is good.
+I'm Elnur.Studying in university on Computer Science bachelors program.Really curious about new things.Like to try my best if pay-off is good.

 ## Skills&Experience